Travel to Athens With Kids: The Best Things to Do, See and Eat

 These are the safest but also the most convenient neighborhoods for walking around town and sightseeing.

-Have a look at Grecotel Pallas Athena that features rooms for kids with colorful paintings on the walls that the young ones will love.
+Have a look at Grecotel Pallas Athena which features rooms for kids with colorful paintings on the walls that the young ones will love.
 Its restaurant also has a specialized kids menu.

 Just a few minutes away, also in Plaka, you’ll find Hermes Hotel, one of the best value-for-money hotels in the city that offers interconnecting rooms, its own playroom as well as babysitting services.